ViniciusClement/CEH-Practical/Nodes.md

 To find ARP Request and ARP Reply:
 	arp.opcode == 1 or arp.opcode == 2

+To find ICMP Request and ICMP Respose :
+	icmp.type == 0 or icmp.type == 8

 To find passwords :
 	http.request.method == POST